- Sales Tax Information

 Summit County charges sales tax and mass transit tax on the purchase of all goods, including food.
-State sales tax and .125% of the affordable housing tax are not charged on the purchase of food.
+State sales tax and the affordable housing tax are not charged on the purchase of food for domestic home consumption.

 Summit County has adopted regulations for short-term vacation rentals located within the unincorporated areas of Summit County.
 Learn more about the Short Term Rental Regulations.

 All short-term property rentals (less than 30 days) are subject to the sales tax and mass transit tax, as well as the associated towns’ lodging tax.
-Unincorporated Summit County does not have a lodging tax.
+Unincorporated Summit County's lodging tax is 2%, effective January 1, 2023.

 If your property manager or online platform are collecting the incorrect sales tax rate, please send your name and property address to email@example.com and we will report that to the state to get corrected.

 Effective January 1, 2020, a local countywide sales tax on nicotine products went into effect.
-The tax rate is $4/pack of cigarettes and 40% on all other nicotine products including e-cigarettes and vaping devices.
+The tax rate is $4/pack of cigarettes and 40% with a graduated increase of 10% each year for 4 years, on all other nicotine products including e-cigarettes and vaping devices.
 You must apply for a license to sell nicotine products through the Clerk & Recorder.